 - Invited panels have 3–6 panelists providing commentary about a topic.

 - The invited poster session has 30–40 participants with e-posters (offered on a 42” LCD display in the landscape position) addressing a common theme.

 An invited session proposal includes a session title, general description of the session, list of participants, and tentative talk titles.

-The theme for JSM 2019 is “Statistics: Making an Impact.”
+The theme for JSM 2023 is “One Community: Informing Decisions and Driving Discovery.”
 To have the best chance of receiving an invited session slot, you need to do the following:

 - Have solid new work in an important field